SharePoint/sp-dev-docs/docs/sp-add-ins/create-high-trust-sharepoint-add-ins.md

 When you are debugging in Visual Studio with  **F5**, Microsoft Office Developer Tools for Visual Studio uses Windows Authentication, and the two generated code files use the Windows identity of the person running the add-in to create the access token.
 When your add-in is published, you need to configure the remote web application in IIS Manager to use Windows Authentication if you want to use the two generated files without modification.
 If your add-in will not use Windows Authentication on the production environment, you will need to customize the generated code files, TokenHelper and/or SharePointContext, to use a different authentication system.
 You would also customize these files if your remote web application accesses SharePoint in an identity other than the user who is running the SharePoint Add-in.
 Finally, if the remote web application is PHP, node.js, Java, or some other non-ASP.NET platform, then your code needs to obtain the user's ID from whatever authentication system is being used, and then add that ID into the access token it constructs.
-For more information, see  [Package and publish high-trust SharePoint Add-ins](package-and-publish-high-trust-sharepoint-add-ins.md),  [Create and use access tokens in provider-hosted high-trust SharePoint Add-ins](create-and-use-access-tokens-in-provider-hosted-high-trust-sharepoint-add-ins.md) and [Using SharePoint Add-ins with SAML and FBA Sites in SharePoint 2013](http://blogs.technet.com/b/speschka/archive/2012/12/07/using-sharepoint-apps-with-saml-and-fba-sites-in-sharepoint-2013.aspx).
+For more information, see  [Package and publish high-trust SharePoint Add-ins](package-and-publish-high-trust-sharepoint-add-ins.md),  [Create and use access tokens in provider-hosted high-trust SharePoint Add-ins](create-and-use-access-tokens-in-provider-hosted-high-trust-sharepoint-add-ins.md) and [Using SharePoint Add-ins with SAML and FBA Sites in SharePoint](http://blogs.technet.com/b/speschka/archive/2012/12/07/using-sharepoint-apps-with-saml-and-fba-sites-in-sharepoint-2013.aspx).